What’s a Disc Replacement?

 Patients need to discuss with neurosurgeons about their qualifications for artificial disc replacement.
 Neurosurgeons recommend patients between the ages of 18 and 60 with degenerative disc disease who tried non-surgical therapy for at least 6 months 2.
-Patients need to stop taking certain drugs like blood thinner before the operation and also need to avoid eating, drinking, and smoking for several hours before the operation.
-Prior to the surgery, neurosurgeons will check the patient by performing additional tests like X-rays, magnetic resonance imaging (MRI), etc. to get more information regarding the spinal column.
+Patients need to stop taking certain drugs such as blood thinner before the operation and also need to avoid eating, drinking, and smoking for several hours before the operation.
+Prior to the surgery, neurosurgeons will check the patient by performing additional tests such as X-rays, magnetic resonance imaging (MRI), etc. to get more information regarding the spinal column.

 How does a Spinal Surgeon perform Disc Replacement?